-Although credit was not requested for this category, the enrolling open space contains more than 17 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
-Credit for this category is currently being awarded and is still recommended.
+Although credit for this category was not requested, the enrolling open space contains more than 17 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
+Credit for this category is recommended.